jfrog/documentation/jfrog-applications/jfrog-cli/get-started/configurations/jfrog-platform-configuration.md

 The **config add** and **config edit** commands are used to add and edit JFrog Platform server configuration, stored in JFrog CLI's configuration storage.
 These configured servers can be used by the other commands.
 The configured servers' details can be overridden per command by passing in alternative values for the URL and login credentials.
 The values configured are saved in a file under the JFrog CLI home directory.

-Starting from version 2.75.0, `jf c add` supports authentication using OIDC tokens.
-This is particularly useful for CI environments.
-When using OIDC, the command must be run in non-interactive mode (e.g. using `--interactive=false`).

 |                        |                                                                                                                                                                                                                                                                                                                                                                                                    |
 |------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|